Stormancer/stormancer-sdk-cpp/readme.md

 ws2_32.lib
 stormancer-sdk-cpp_$(Platform)_$(Configuration).lib
 ```
-- If the project is in the Stormancer SDK solution.
+- If you created your project directly in the Stormancer SDK solution.
 You don't need to add `stormancer*.lib` in your *Additional dependendies*.
-You only need to add a reference: *(Project properties > Common properties > References > Add New Reference... > stormancer-sdk-cpp)*
+But you need to add a direct reference to the sdk: *(Project properties > Common properties > References > Add New Reference... > stormancer-sdk-cpp)*
 - Build the project.

 ## Generate the docs